-Charming, crafty, and comical, yellow-collared macaws offer all the personality of a large macaw in a smaller, more affordable, and easier-to-care-for package.
+Charming, crafty, and comical, yellow-collared macaws offer all the personality of a large macaw in a smaller, more affordable, and easier-to-care-for mini macaw package.
 They are extremely intelligent, which makes training easy, and most birds learn to talk quite well.

 These parrots love attention and enjoy being part of a family, so they make great pets.
 This is true even if you haven't kept a parrot before as long as you have the time to dedicate to a little, lovable clown.

-Scientific Names: Ara auricollis or Primolius auricollis
+Scientific Name: Ara auricollis or Primolius auricollis

 Origin and History

 Yellow-collared macaws are native to central South America.
 Their range includes parts of Bolivia as well as northern Paraguay and Argentina.
 They can also be found in southwest Brazil along with a small area in the center part of that country.